 The Politics of Principles

 The public conversation about the contemporary American judiciary places front and center the practical political effects of how judges employ legal reasoning.
-Just consider how President Biden's July 2024 pitch to reform the Supreme Court emphasized the Court's "dangerous and extreme decisions that overturn settled legal precedents" or how CNN news coverage of the Court's 2023 term highlighted that "Chief Justice John Roberts accused the liberal dissenters" in a case about President Trump's immunity from criminal prosecution "of 'fear mongering' and 'ignoring' fundamental constitutional principles."
+Just consider how CNN news coverage of the Court's 2023 term highlighted that "Chief Justice John Roberts accused the liberal dissenters" in a case about President Trump's immunity from criminal prosecution "of 'fear mongering' and 'ignoring' fundamental constitutional principles" or how Reuters, following the 2024 election, emphasized that Trump's preferred judicial nominees "embrace originalism," a legal approach that justifies "rulings favoring conservative litigants in cases that have curtailed abortion access, expanded gun rights and limited government regulation."
 Popular discussion of the courts connects legal principles such as precedent, original meaning, and textualism to political outcomes on high-profile issues.

 These patterns raise important questions that existing academic research does not address.
 When politicians and the media choose to talk about the Court, why do they discuss seemingly esoteric legal principles that do not appear directly relatable to ordinary Americans?
 What consequences does exposure to legal principles have for how Americans evaluate the Court and its behavior?
 Our book tackles these questions by explaining the politics of principles: the political incentives that lead elected officials and the media to discuss the Court in terms of legal principles and the downstream consequences of this behavior for how Americans view the politics of the judicial branch.
 So doing, we contribute theoretically and empirically to scholarly literatures in the study of American politics and the law.